chipbaber/codeinnovate_emailtemplate/data-innovate_email_instructions.md

 - Now take your HTML code and do **STEP 2a** in order to send your HTML File.

+## **Sending HTML Templates Using Outlook**

-### **Step 3:** Sending HTML Emails using Outlook on Windows 10
+### **Step 1:** Sending HTML Emails using Outlook on Windows 10

 This step will detail how-to customize the ribbon on the New Email window to include an Attach File, Insert Text Button.
-It will then show how to insert an HTML template into the body of the email.

   - Open Outlook and click the **New Email** on the **Home** tab.